Spielwelt German Parents Association is a not for profit organisation running children’s programs in German in Canberra

 - Spiel und Spass (Play and Fun), a playgroup for children aged 0-5 and their families that meets 9:30-11:30am every Wednesday.

-- German Australian Playschool, which offers a play-based educational program for children aged 3-5 during school hours.
-There is a German immersion class on Mondays and Tuesdays, and a bilingual class on Thursdays and Fridays.
+- German Australian Playschool (GAP) offers a play-based educational program for children aged 3-5 on Mondays and Tuesdays from 8:30 to 2:30.
+From 2025 GAP will also operate Thursdays and Fridays.

 - Pfadfinder, a Scout group for children aged 6-26.
 The Pfadfinder meet on Monday nights (for young people in high school and above) or Tuesday nights (for primary school aged children), between 6-7:30pm.